Maximal $L^1$ regularity for solutions to inhomogeneous incompressible Navier-Stokes equations: Introduction

 \section{Introduction}

-In many problems arsing from partial differential equations in fluid mechanics, such as global existence, regularity, uniqueness, stability, etc., the heart of the matter is to bound the Lipschitz seminorm of the velocity field.
+In many problems arsing from partial differential equations in fluid mechanics, such as global existence, regularity, uniqueness, stability, etc., the heart of the matter is to bound the $L^1$-in-time integral of the Lipschitz seminorm of the velocity field.
 In this work, we investigate this core issue for the three-dimensional inhomogeneous incompressible Navier-Stokes equations

 In the above system, $\rho$, $u$ and $P$ stand for the density, velocity field and pressure of the fluids, respectively.
 The viscosity coefficient is a constant normalized to $1$.
 This system can model the motion of incompressible flows of mixing fluids with different densities, or of fluid flows with melted substances inside it.
 The inhomogeneity attributes to the presence of the variable density, and \eqref{INS} becomes the classical Navier-Stokes equations if $\rho\equiv1$.
 Throughout this paper, the initial density is assumed to be bounded and bounded from below, namely,